 Visitors are designated by the patient and may include, but are not limited to, a spouse, a domestic partner (including same-sex domestic partner), another family member, or a friend, and the patient has a right to withdraw or deny such consent at any time.
 Memorial Hermann will not restrict, limit, or otherwise deny visitation privileges on the basis of age, race, ethnicity, color, national origin, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, and gender identity or expression.
 Your religious counselor may visit at any time.

 While each unit may have specific visitation guidelines appropriate for its level of care, hospital visitation guidelines are as follows:

-- In order to provide an optimum healing environment for our patients, hospital visiting hours are from 6 a.m. to 9 p.m. daily, and are further limited in some areas such as critical care units and maternity.
-After 9 p.m., visitors will check in with security, as entry into the facility will be limited. - For the safety of our patients, no sick visitors are allowed at any time. - Children under the age of 16 are not permitted in patient care areas, waiting rooms or lobbies without adult supervision. - Only one adult visitor may spend the night in a general patient room, and children under the age of 18 are not permitted to stay overnight.
+- In order to provide an optimum healing environment for our patients, hospital visiting hours are from 8 a.m. to 9 p.m. daily, and are further limited in some areas such as critical care units and maternity.
+After 9 p.m., visitors will check in with security, as entry into the facility will be limited. - For the safety of our patients, no sick visitors are allowed at any time.

+Children under the age of 17 are not permitted in patient care areas, waiting rooms or lobbies without adult supervision.